 To input a specific number, the slider.
 A number can now be entered directly for even greater precision.

-Pressing Shift while dragging the slider changes the values at a smaller increment, and Pressing Ctrl while dragging the slider changes the value in whole numbers or multiples or 5.
+Pressing Shift while dragging the slider changes the values at a smaller increment, and pressing Ctrl while dragging the slider changes the value in whole numbers or multiples of 5.